Vegan Baked Mac and Cheese

 Carbs - this pasta dish is lower in carbohydrates, thanks to the chickpea pasta and almond flour cracker crumble.
 The sauce made from white russet potatoes and carrots provides quick and complex carbohydrates but also that lush and creamy mouthfeel from the starch.
 Leaving the potato skin on adds to the fiber content and boost up the nutrition profile since potato skins are an amazing source of potassium, magnesium, and iron.

 This recipe may seem a little lengthy but it is 100% worth it.
 The nice thing is you can multitask most of the steps - you can have the pasta and potatoes/carrots boiling while making the almond cracker crumble.
 You can also cut back on the time significantly by not baking the mac and cheese and serving it straight from the stovetop.
 Just sprinkle with some of the cracker crumble and you'll still have that nice crunchy texture contrast.

-You can substitute sweet potatoes, pumpkin or other squash for the white potatoes/starch component of the sauce, but see above for nutrition info as to why I don't recommend it.
-Plus, from a flavor perspective, the sauce will take on a sweeter taste and lose some of the savory "cheese" flavor.
+You can substitute sweet potatoes, pumpkin or other squash for the white potatoes/starch component of the sauce but from a flavor perspective, the sauce will take on a sweeter taste and lose some of the savory "cheese" flavor.